udisinghania/Deep-reinforcement-learning-projects/P1_Navigation/Report.md

 Ideas for improving the agent's performance are as follows:
 - Solve the environment in fewer than 200 episodes.
-- Applying Dueling DQN, priortized replay and Double DQN.
+- Applying priortized replay, Double DQN and Rainbow DQN.